ledgerleap/ceps/text/0008-blake3-hashing-for-rust-node.md

 [motivation]: #motivation

-Use the blake3 crate for hashing as it is faster in benchmarks than blake2, potentially resulting in an overall performce increase.
+Use the blake3 crate for hashing as it is faster in benchmarks than blake2, potentially resulting in an overall performance increase.

 ## Guide-level explanation